Bethabrh/portfolio-optimization/README.md

 - Marks the **Maximum Sharpe Ratio (Tangency) Portfolio** and the **Minimum Volatility Portfolio**.
 - Recommends a final portfolio with weights for TSLA/BND/SPY, expected annual return, expected volatility, and Sharpe Ratio, with a short justification for the choice.

-*(Fill in this notebook's final recommended weights and metrics once the optimization is run.)*

 ---

 ## Task 5 — Strategy Backtesting